-Representatives of over 130 First Nations throughout BC and Canada are now signatories to this powerful legal document that protects the lands and waters we all rely on from devastating oil spills for all people and all generations.
+Representatives of well over 100 First Nations throughout BC and Canada are now signatories to this powerful legal document that protects the lands and waters we all rely on from devastating oil spills for all people and all generations.

 This is the critical time to show that citizens of British Columbia and Canada stand with First Nations to hold this wall.

-We, the First Nations of the Yinka Dene Alliance, continue to steward the lands and waters in our territories according to our ancestral laws.
+The First Nations of the Yinka Dene Alliance continue to steward the lands and waters in our territories according to our ancestral laws.
 We have used those laws, expressed in the Save the Fraser Declaration, to ban Enbridge’s Northern Gateway and similar tar sands projects from our territories.
 Our laws require that we do this to defend the lands and waters we rely on:

 A threat to the Fraser and its headwaters is a threat to all who depend on its health.
 We will not allow our fish, animals, plants, people and ways of life to be placed at risk.